jec-project/JEC/.github/ISSUE_TEMPLATE/Bug_report.md

 - [ ] JUTA
 - [ ] JEC CLI
 - [ ] Other: [e.g Wildcat]

-## I'm submitting a...
-- [x] Bug report  <!-- Please search GitHub for a similar issue or PR before submitting -->
-- [ ] Regression (a behavior that used to work and stopped working in a new release)
-- [ ] Performance issue
-- [ ] Other...
-Please describe:

 ## Current behavior
 <!-- Describe how the issue manifests. -->